SvenSellmer/MetricalTexts/README.md

 # MetricalTexts

-Metrically analysed versions of Sanskrit texts
+This repository contains metrically analysed versions of Sanskrit texts and additional materials